Atmospheric Modeling and Analysis Research

 Private industry has developed several fuel additives designed to decrease the amount of PM in diesel exhaust and increase fuel efficiency.
 Several of these use a nanoparticle called cerium oxide as their active ingredient.
 Currently, little is known about the impact of cerium oxide nanoparticles on human health and the environment.
 To assess this, especially in environments near roadways where people may face higher levels of exposure, scientists need to understand how these nanoparticles affect motor vehicle exhaust and air quality, and how they behave in environments near roadways.

-EPA scientists are working with colleagues in the U.K. to sample air in areas in England where cerium oxide-based fuel additives are being used in diesel buses.
-Using data collected in this study, the scientists are building a model to examine how cerium oxide changes fuel emissions — including the size and composition of particles and gases emitted.
+EPA scientists are employing a model to examine how cerium oxide changes fuel emissions — including the size and composition of particles and gases emitted.
+The model predictions are used to understand data collected from a 2012 field study in England where EPA scientists worked with colleagues from the U.K. to sample air in areas where cerium oxide-based fuel additives are being used in diesel buses.
 Researchers are also looking at how these particles move from roadways to areas near roads where people may live and work.

 Results and Impacts